LouisMazel/maz-ui/packages/docs/docs/components/maz-card.md

 <MazCard>
   <span>
     Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s when an unknown printer took a galley of type and scrambled it to make a type specimen book.
   </span>
   <template #footer>
     <MazBtn>
-      Coucou
+      Button
     </MazBtn>
   </template>
 </MazCard>